CheyenneMDavid/Just-Cakes/README.md

 I have used ChatGPT as a tutor that is on tap, asking it's advice about structure with a view to further development.
 The things I needed to consider from a point of practicality and scalability in future development.
 That's why there are parts that are dormant.

-The favicon.ico is courtesy of https://favicon.io
+The favicon.ico is courtesy of [Favicon Generator](https://favicon.io)

+The wallpaper for the site was sourced as a svg file courtesy of [Hero Patterns](https://heropatterns.com/)
 ___